abb-motors-and-generators/smart-sensor-api-client/use_cases/use_case_6_add_notification_channel.md

 # Use Case 6: Add Notification Channel

-This code demonstrates how to add a notification channel to a specific asset
+This code demonstrates how to add a notification channel to a specific asset.

 If you have not configured your credentials in the `settings.yaml` file in the root folder, the program will ask you to input your username, password, or API key.